Virginia Henderson: Nursing: Need Theory

 Henderson's theory stresses the priority of patient self-determination so the patient will continue doing well after being released from the hospital.
 Henderson characterized the nurse's role as substitutive, which the nurse does for the patient; supplementary, which is helping the patient; or complementary, which is engaging with the patient to do something.
 The role of the nurse helps the patient become an individual again.
 She arranged nursing tasks into 14 different components based on personal needs.
 Not only are nurses responsible for the patient, but also to help the patient be themselves when they leave their care.
 This assures that the patient has fewer obstacles during recovery from being sick or injured, and helping getting back into self-care is easier when a nurse is there to motivate until the patient goes home.

 Death

-She died in 1996 at the Connecticut Hospice in Branford, Connecticut, aged 98,and was interred in her family's plot of the churchyard of St. Stephen's Church, Forest, Bedford County, Virginia.
-She is survived by her great-niece, Catherine Mark Burdge, a nurse practitioner in Fairfield, Connecticut and a graduate of the Yale School of Nursing.
+She died in 1996 at age 98 at the Connecticut Hospice in Branford, Connecticut, and was interred in her family's plot of the churchyard of St. Stephen's Church, Forest, Bedford County, Virginia.
+She is survived by her great niece, Catherine Mark Burdge, a nurse practitioner in Fairfield, Connecticut and a graduate of the Yale School of Nursing.